Making Reconstruction FID Predictive of Diffusion Generation FID: Abstract

 \section{Abstract}

 It is well known that the reconstruction FID (rFID) of a VAE is poorly correlated with the generation FID (gFID) of a latent diffusion model.
 We propose \textbf{interpolated FID (iFID)}, a simple variant of rFID that exhibits a strong correlation with gFID.
-Specifically, for each element in the dataset, we retrieve its nearest neighbor (NN) in the latent space and interpolate their latent representations.
-We then decode the interpolated latent and compute the FID between the decoded samples and the original dataset.
-Additionally, we refine the claim that rFID correlates poorly with gFID, by showing that rFID correlates with sample quality in the diffusion refinement phase, whereas iFID correlates with sample quality in the diffusion navigation phase.
-Furthermore, we provide an explanation for why iFID correlates well with gFID, and why reconstruction metrics are negatively correlated with gFID, by connecting to results in the diffusion generalization and hallucination.
-Empirically, iFID is the first metric to demonstrate a strong correlation with diffusion gFID, achieving Pearson linear and Spearman rank correlations $\approx 0.85$.
-The source code is provided in \url{https://github.com/tongdaxu/Making-rFID-Predictive-of-Diffusion-gFID}
+Specifically, for each dataset element, we retrieve its nearest neighbor in latent space, interpolate between their latent representations, decode the interpolated latent, and compute the FID between the decoded samples and the original dataset.
+We provide an intuitive explanation for why iFID correlates well with gFID, and why reconstruction metrics can be negatively correlated with gFID, by connecting iFID to recent results on diffusion generalization and hallucination.
+Theoretically, we show that iFID evaluates decoded interpolations aligned with the ridge set around which diffusion samples concentrate, thereby measuring a quantity closely related to diffusion sample quality.
+Empirically, iFID is the first metric shown to strongly correlate with diffusion gFID across diverse VAEs, achieving Pearson and Spearman correlations of approximately $0.85$.
+The project page is available at \url{https://tongdaxu.github.io/pages/ifid.html}.